-Please include a list of artistic endeavors and an artist statement on the Extracurricular Resume and Application which you submit to the Office of Admission as part of the application checklist.
+Please be sure to indicate the significant amount of time engaged in artistic endeavors on the Extracurricular Resume and Application which you submit to the Office of Admission as part of the application checklist.

-- Tell us a bit about one of your works in this portfolio.
+2. Tell us something about one of your works in this portfolio.
+Why is it important to you?
 What were the obstacles you encountered working on this project?
-What inspired this work?
-Is it an investigation, a work in a series, or something inspired by an art class?
+What inspired it?
+Is it an individual investigation, a response to an assignment, a work within a larger series?